Technology

 • • Implementing Apollo Client for frontend data fetching

-• • Real-time UI updates with Apollo Client cache management
+• • Real-time UI updates with Apollo Client cache

 Part 3: Building High-Performance APIs with gRPC